We don't claim to know everything so we encourage you to read about tango from some other sources!

 Steven began dancing in July of 2015 having never danced before.
-He quickly fell in love with the dance and began attending lessons and events every week at DancEncounters with Barbra Warren and Alden Stevens.
+He quickly fell in love with the dance and began attending lessons and events every week at DancEncounters with Barbra Warren and Alden Stevens and through RIT and UofR tango clubs.
 Steven is a full time teacher's aide and part-time photographer.
 He most recently became the official tango photographer for multiple scenes in and around Western New York.
-Steven also enjoys other forms of dancing including East Coast Swing, Blues and Fusion.
+Steven also enjoys other forms of dancing including East Coast Swing, Blues/Fusion.

 Amalia Van Hall

 Amalia was first introduced to social dancing in September of 2014 where she learned East Coast/Lindy Hop at Groove Juice Swing.
-During that time she picked up Blues and Fusion dancing and became a member of the Rochester Institute of Techology's swing dance club.
-In July of 2015 Amalia was introduced to Argentine tango and became a dedicated member of the Argentine tango community and assisted in teaching with former organizer Curtis Burtner.
+During that time she picked up Blues/Fusion dancing and became a member of the Rochester Institute of Techology's swing dance club.
+In July of 2015 Amalia was introduced to Argentine tango and became a dedicated member of the Argentine tango community, attending weekly lessons through RIT and UofR's college tango clubs.
+In 2017 she started assisting in teaching with former organizer and lead instructor, Curtis Burtner, and Steven Thull.
 Amalia is also a full time student at the Rochester Institute of Technology majoring in New Media Design and Marketing.

 Argentine tango is a partnered social dance that focuses on connection and improvisation.
 The dance originates in late 1800’s, Buenos Aires which became a hotspot for many new immigrants from Europe and Africa.
 They began congregating at bars and as a new style of music evolved so did a new social dance.
 The first dances were usually inspired by the sexual tension between pimp and prostitute and thus included very emotional and suggestive undertones.
 Hard times also introduced a sense of longing into the dance and sensuality continued to be a key component.